nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :exclamation: You will not be able to undo the deletion

-Delete notes for events that are both normal and recurring, or for students in the classes this TA is in charge of.
+Delete notes for events, or for students in the classes this TA is in charge of.

-Format: `deleteNote type/[EVENT_TYPE] name/[EVENT_NAME] index/[NOTE_INDEX]`
+Format: `deleteNote type/EVENT_TYPE name/EVENT_NAME index/NOTE_INDEX`

 Examples:

 * `deleteNote type/Tutorial name/Tut1 index/3`
 * `deleteNote type/Lab name/Lab1 index/1`
-* `deleteNote type/consultation name/ consult1 index/0`

 <div id='edit-note-in-event'></div>